RustFestEU/2017.rustfest.eu/location.md

 ## A note on languages

 Ukrainian is the official language in the country.
-All street signs, announcements in public transport, and so on, are in Ukrainian (though announcemnts in metro are often doubled in English.).
+All street signs, announcements in public transport, and so on, are in Ukrainian (though announcements in metro are often doubled in English).
 Each metro car has a route scheme in Ukrainian and English.
 Metro station names are lengthy!
 You may write down the ones you need.
-The station where the conference takes place is Shuliavska, or Шулявська - the only station on Red line that starts with letter Ш.
+The station where the conference takes place is Shuliavska, or Шулявська – the only station on Red line that starts with letter Ш.

-Many younger people - 20 to 30 years old - speak English.
-Restaurants personnell usually speak rudimentary English, enough to describe the food or give you helpful directions.
-If you get lost, try checking a nearby cafe and ask people for help.
+Many young people – 20 to 30 years old – speak English.
+Restaurant personnel usually speak rudimentary English, enough to describe the food or give you helpful directions.
+If you get lost, try checking a nearby café and ask people for help.

 Both Ukrainian and Russian are widely spoken in Kyiv.
 If you talk to people in Russian, they often can switch to it to answer you.
 However, you shouldn't assume that absolutely everybody can speak Russian.
 A significant portion of Ukrainians live in the environment where no one speaks Russian, so they can easily read and understand it, but can't make up sentences and pronounce words correctly.
 Also, Russian as spoken in Ukraine is different from the one spoken in some parts Russia, and this means people may have difficulty understanding what you say.
 Be patient, repeat your words slowly, ask someone else to assist your conversation, or switch to English if necessary.
 Be kind and friendly, and you both will get along pretty well!